jeasx/jsx-async-runtime/README.md

 An asynchronous JSX runtime without dependencies to be used as html template engine for server or browser.

+## Breaking change

+With `jsx-async-runtime >= v2.x.x` HTML entities are escaped per default.
+[Read more...](#usage)

+## Introduction

 This runtime was initially developed for [Jeasx](https://www.jeasx.dev), but has a value of its own.
 Its main focus is to keep things simple, reliable, secure and fast.

 You can find more information about using this runtime as template engine in the [Jeasx documentation](https://www.jeasx.dev/jsx).

-## Getting started

-### Installation
+## Installation

 ```bash
 npm i jsx-async-runtime
 ```

-### Configuration

 To make use of the `jsx-async-runtime`, you need to configure your transpiler to utilize this package for transforming the JSX syntax.

-If you are using TypeScript or esbuild for transpiling your code base, simply set these options in your `tsconfig.json`:
+If you are using TypeScript or esbuild for transpiling your code base, simply add the following options in your `tsconfig.json`:

 ```json
 {